DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation-er-migration.md

 Currently the standard **Reconciliation matching rules** data entity doesn't support Modern bank reconciliation new actions. <br>
 Interim option for migration is to either manually create/change the **Mark new transaction** rules to the new actions, or use Electronic reporting to create these new Reconciliation matching rules. <br>
-The following sections will describe the Electronic reporting import option.
+The following sections will describe the Electronic reporting import option that includes Finance Utilities fields and intercompany offset support.

 > Note: After enabling the **Modern bank reconciliation** feature, running the standard **Cash and bank management > Setup > Advanced bank reconciliation setup > Advanced bank reconciliation data upgrade** will **DELETE** all remaining **Mark new transaction** reconciliation matching rules.
 It is thus important to ensure all required rules have been migrated before running this upgrade.